 If that sounds like your kind of vibe, I’d love to chat.

-You can check out more of my work [here – insert link] or drop me a message [insert contact link]—no pressure, just a friendly chat.
+You can check out more of my work here or drop me a message here